 The NEBDN National Diploma in Dental Nursing is a General Dental Council (GDC) recognised dental nursing qualification which covers all outcomes described within the GDC Preparing to Practice document.

-This course covers everything you need to know to practice as a dental nurse safely and professionally.
-You will work through course work and spend time learning on the job as part of a work placement programme.
+This dental nursing course covers everything you need to know to practice as a dental nurse safely and professionally.
+You will work through course work and spend time learning on the job as part of a dental practice work placement programme.

-This will allow you to put the theory into practice to hone your knowledge and skills ahead of your assessments.
+This will allow you to put the theory into practice to hone your knowledge and skills ahead of your dental nursing assessments.

 To qualify you will need to complete both assessments.
 The first is a workplace assessment, part of which needs to include a complete record of experience.